dwwatson1/kickstarter-analysis/README.md

 ### What are some other possible tables and/or graphs that we could create?

 It would be helpful for Louise to see how the average donation amount impacted the outcome of fundraising campaigns.
 This analysis would help her set her fundraising strategy.
 With this information, she could see what type of donor (small, medium, or large) translates into a successful outcome.
 During the campaign, she could recommend a standard contribution of $xx.
 For example, campaigns with what I would categorize as a medium-dollar average donation **50 to 99** and **100 to 149** were 82% and 85% successful, respectively, and accounted for 47% of all campaign data.
+(See the fourth sheet in [Kickstarter_Challenge](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Kickstarter_Challenge.zip) file for the full data.)
 Louise should choose an average donation dollar amount between $50 and $149 to maximize her campaign's success.

 ![Outcomes_AvgDonation_Chart](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/Outcomes_AvgDonation_Chart.png)